 - Mishmash of terminology: Another identity crisis, perhaps?
 It seems Softpress felt their DTP users would be confused by CSS terms, but only certain ones.
 For example, apparently “Space before” and “Space after” make more sense than

 line-height.
+Using two terms when one is sufficient.
 How is that not more confusing?

 ...and on and on it goes.